-RMCA Pro since 04/2016 imports and processes styles for YAMAHA® arranger keyboards with the following extensions:*.sty; *.prs; *.bcs; *.sst; *.pcs; *.pst; *.fps; *.scp.
+Jam partner and RMCA Pro since 04/2016 import and process style files for YAMAHA® arranger keyboards with the following extensions:*.sty; *.prs; *.bcs; *.sst; *.pcs; *.pst; *.fps; *.scp.
 Tens of thousands of those style files are available on internet for free download.
 However, since these styles are made for many different keyboards with many different specifications and voices, it is recommended to convert them first with Michael P. Bedesem's fantastic MIDIPlayer into General MIDI format.
 To do this ...

 - Simply select in the player's setup section GM Sound Card as instrument and GM as voice, if you want to use YAMAHA® styles with your PC.

 - Add (lots of) style files and let them be converted automatically in batch mode in no time.

-- Within RMCA Pro, once you have loaded a style, you can combine its main parts, fills, intros and endings as you wish.
+- Within RMCA Pro or Jam partner, once you have loaded a style, you can combine its main parts, fills, intros and endings as you wish.

 - However, if you want to get out the whole potential of your work within RMCA Pro or Jam partner you must save your variations-sets as rcs-styles.
 Please note: Created styles can either be saved as *.rcs files (RMCA Pro's own style format) or as *.mid files (MIDI files - not with Jam partner), NOT as e.g. *.psr or *.sty files (YAMAHA®'s style formats).